-These Easy Asian Potstickers are filled with a flavorful mixture of ground pork, vegetables, and hoisin sauce!
+This Easy Asian Potstickers recipe fills wonton wrappers with a flavorful mixture of ground pork, vegetables, and hoisin sauce!

 Did I tell you guys about my first Dim Sum experience a few weeks back?

 I didn’t?
 Okay, well let me fill you in.

 A few years back, a friend of mine brought me to Wong’s King as her plus-one to a Chinese New Year event sponsored by her company.
 I can’t remember *exactly* what year this was, but I think it might have even been before I went to Thailand, which was where I got over a lot of my food phobias.

 So here I was, sitting in a room full of strangers at a very authentic Chinese restaurant, eyeing the platters of food in front of me and wondering just-why-the-heck none of them could have been labeled.
 There wasn’t a single dish on the table I recognized other than one plate containing what looked suspiciously like chicken feet.